IRS Schedule K-1 for estate and trust income

 The estate or trust will send you a Schedule K-1 showing what you must report on your return.
-The K-1 can include:

 - Investment income, like interest, dividends, and capital gains

 How you report the income depends upon the type of income you’re reporting.

 Keep in mind, there are other types of K-1s.